Chart Color Schemes

 Yorke Peninsula - South ranks among the oldest 10% of areas nationwide

-Yorke Peninsula - South's median age is 57 years, which is older than Rest of SA's 47 years and significantly higher than Australia's national average of 38 years.
-Compared to the Rest of SA average, the 65-74 age group is notably over-represented at 21.0% locally, while the 25-34 age group is under-represented at 6.8%.
-This concentration in the 65-74 age group is well above the national average of 9.4%.
-According to the 2021 Census, the 35 to 44 age group has grown from 7.4% to 9.4%, and the 75 to 84 cohort increased from 11.2% to 12.8%.
-Conversely, the 45 to 54 age group has declined from 11.2% to 9.0%, and the 55 to 64 age group dropped from 19.8% to 18.5%.
-Looking ahead to 2041, demographic projections show significant shifts in Yorke Peninsula - South's age structure.
-The 85+ age cohort is projected to grow significantly, increasing by 137 people (94%) from 146 to 284.
-Senior residents aged 65 and above will drive 53% of population growth, highlighting demographic aging trends.
-Conversely, the 15-24 and 55-64 age cohorts are expected to experience population declines.
+Yorke Peninsula - South's median age is 57 years, which is older than Rest of SA's 47 and significantly higher than Australia's national average of 38 years.
+The 65-74 age cohort is notably over-represented in Yorke Peninsula - South at 21.0%, compared to the Rest of SA average, while the 25-34 age group is under-represented at 6.8%.
+This concentration of the 65-74 cohort is well above the national average of 9.4%.
+According to the 2021 Census, the 35-44 age group has grown from 7.4% to 9.4%, and the 75-84 cohort has increased from 11.2% to 12.8%.
+Conversely, the 45-54 age group has declined from 11.2% to 9.0%, and the 55-64 group has dropped from 19.8% to 18.5%.
+By 2041, demographic projections show significant shifts in Yorke Peninsula - South's age structure.
+The 85+ age cohort is projected to grow significantly by 134 people (90%), from 149 to 284.
+Senior residents aged 65 and above will drive 56% of population growth, highlighting demographic aging trends.
+Conversely, the 15-24 and 65-74 age cohorts are expected to experience population declines.